-This project focused on resilient cooling applications for existing residential buildings, typically with building management systems available and for nearly zero energy buildings.
-The project encompassed both active and passive cooling technologies and systems.
-A range of related technologies were evaluated regarding minimisation of energy use, greenhouse gas emissions and other critical environmental and socio-cultural impacts.
-Furthermore, the project closely connected with activities such as Mission Innovation's Challenge #7: Affordable Heating and Cooling of Buildings, the Kigali Cooling Efficiency Programme and the IEA Global Exchange on Efficiency: Cooling.
+The focus of the project is resilient cooling applications for existing residential buildings, typically with building management systems (BMS) available and for nearly zero energy buildings (nZEBs).
+The project encompass both active and passive cooling technologies and systems.
+A range of related technologies are being evaluated regarding minimisation of energy use, greenhouse gas emissions and other critical environmental and sociocultural impacts.